BMariscal/React-Tic-Tac-Toe/README.md

       * Remove repetition of this.arr (follow the DRY principle).

       * Allow the player to choose between X or O.
-      * Allow player to play with computer.
+      * Allow player to play against computer.